 Having a variety of toys available helps children to develop specialized language for each toy theme.

-6. Give your tot time to play with you and play alone
+6. Give your toddler time to play with you… and play alone to practice!

-Playing with your tot gives her a great example of how to play.
-Plus you can teach many vocabulary words at this time, as we’ve shown in the first 5 ways to build on your toddlers learning words.
+Playing with your child gives her a great example of how to play.
+Plus, you can teach many vocabulary words at this time, as we’ve shown in the first 5 ways to build on your toddlers learning words.

 It is also important that toddlers have some time to play by themselves.

-This gives your toddler a time to practice language on her own and explore different items that seem interesting and try out those new words she’s been learning with.
+This gives your toddler time to practice language on her own.
+Your 2 year old can explore different items that seem interesting and try out those new words she’s been learning with.
 This also allows her to explore her own imagination as she directs the play.

 Learn about our one on one time.